Moment-sequence transforms: Multivariable generalizations

 For example, given $a$, $b$, $c$, $d > 0$, we have that

 The proof concludes by observing that both terms in the right-hand side of (\ref{Elast}) are positive semidefinite, by the Schur product theorem and hypothesis~(3):

 \end{proof}

-As Theorem~\ref{T1sided-multi} shows, the notion of facewise absolutely monotone maps on $[0,\infty)^m$ is a refinement of absolute monotonicity, emerging from the study of positivity preservers of tuples of moment sequences, i.e., the Hankel matrices arising from them.
+As Theorem~\ref{T1sided-multi} shows, the notion of facewise absolutely monotone maps on $[0,\rho)^m$ is a refinement of absolute monotonicity, emerging from the study of positivity preservers of tuples of moment sequences, or, rather, of the Hankel matrices arising from them.
 If, instead, one studies maps preserving positivity on tuples of all positive semidefinite matrices, or even all Hankel matrices, then this richer class of maps does not arise.

 \begin{proposition} Suppose $\rho \in (0,\infty]$ and $F : I^m \to \R$, where $I = [0,\rho)$.
 The following are equivalent. \begin{enumerate} \item $F[-]$ preserves positivity on the space of $m$-tuples of positive Hankel matrices with entries in $I$. \item $F$ is absolutely monotonic on $I^m$. \item $F[-]$ preserves positivity on the space of $m$-tuples of all positive matrices with entries in $I$. \end{enumerate} \end{proposition}